monome-community/norns-community/README.md

+# TODO

+- write up contribution guidelines
+  - where docs go (/readme.md or /doc/index.md) (optional)
+- migrate tag filter (search) to use community.json (local copy, so that the site can be "downloaded" for offline viewing)
+- add `/tag/arc`, `/tag/sequencer`, etc. layout and pages for jekyll
+- fallbacks for screenshots (presently only checks in ./assets/screenshots)

-norns.community site generator
+# norns.community site generator

-- fetches community catalog and parses into a static index, matrix tag search, and collected documentation
+fetches the [community catalog](https://github.com/monome/norns-community) and parses into a static site with matrix tag search and collected documentation.

+# contributing your script

+1. add screenshots to `./screenshots`. (note: screenshots were archived from the original [norns.community](https://norns.community) site on february 5, 2023.)

-# setup instructions
+# development setup instructions

+if you want to help maintain this site, you can run it locally and test your changes before submitting a pull request.

 1. clone repository to your computer
 2. install [ruby](https://www.ruby-lang.org/en/) and [bundle](https://bundler.io/)